znort987/blockparser/README.md

         .
 OTOH, it is fairly simple, short, and efficient.
 If you want to understand how the blockchain data structure works, the code in parser.cpp is a solid way to start.

         .
-There are probably tons of peercoin bugs, but so far dumpTX, closure, balances, taint, pristine, rewards and transactions functions all seem to work well.
+There are probably some bugs, but so everything seems to work and has been tested except for the sql dump.

     Hacking the code:
     -----------------